 How is arsenic used?

-Arsenic compounds have many uses, including:
+Arsenic compounds have been used in many ways, including:

-- As a preservative in pressure treated lumber (although US residential use ended in 2003)
+- As a preservative in pressure-treated lumber

 - As a preservative in animal hides